magacalia/Real-Debrid-Link-Converter/README.md

 3. Generate your Real Debrid API key:
    Go to [Real Debrid API Token](https://real-debrid.com/apitoken) and generate your API key.

-   _Disclaimer:_ A Premium Real Debrid Subscription is required for the API key to function.
+   _Disclaimer_: A Premium Real Debrid Subscription is required for the API key to function.

 ### Step 4: Configure the Script